-Rubella in a pregnant woman may be asymptomatic or characterized by upper respiratory tract symptoms, mild fever, conjunctivitis, lymphadenopathy (especially in the suboccipital and posterior auricular areas), and a maculopapular rash.
+In a pregnant woman, rubella may be asymptomatic or characterized by upper respiratory tract symptoms, mild fever, conjunctivitis, lymphadenopathy (especially in the suboccipital and posterior auricular areas), and a maculopapular rash.
 This illness may be followed by joint symptoms.

 Pregnant women routinely have a serum rubella IgG titer measured early in pregnancy.
 Titer is repeated in seronegative women who develop symptoms or signs of rubella; diagnosis is made by a positive serologic test for IgM antibody, IgG seroconversion, or a ≥ 4-fold rise between acute and convalescent IgG titers.
 Virus may be cultured from nasopharyngeal swabs but is difficult to cultivate.
 RT-PCR can be used to confirm culture results or detect viral RNA directly in patient specimens as well as allow for genotyping and epidemiological tracking of wild-type rubella infections.

-Other tests include a CBC with differential, CSF analysis, and x-ray examination of the bones to detect characteristic radiolucencies.
+Other tests include a complete blood count (CBC) with differential, CSF analysis, and x-ray examination of the bones to detect characteristic radiolucencies.
 Thorough ophthalmologic and cardiac evaluations are also useful.